turbot/steampipe-mod-net-insights/controls/docs/ssl_overview.md

 ## Overview

 Secure Sockets Layer (SSL), is an encryption-based internet security protocol for establishing authenticated and encrypted links between networked computers.

-An SSL certificate (also known as a TLS or SSL/TLS certificate) is a digital document that binds the identity of a website to a cryptographic key pair consisting of a public key and a private key.
-The public key, included in the certificate, allows a web browser to initiate an encrypted communication session with a web server via the TLS and HTTPS protocols.
-The private key is kept secure on the server, and is used to digitally sign web pages and other documents.
+This protocol helps in transmission of data securely in a standards-based manner.
+It helps to establish a secure communication between the client and the server by allowing the use of digital signatures, mutual authentication and encryption.

+In this security benchmark, we perform various standard security checks on certificates and SSL server configuration for a given domain.

+This benchmark answers the following questions:

+- Is my certificate valid?
+- Is my SSL server configured properly?
+- Is my server vulnerable to any attack?